 To avoid jumping to conclusions we need to:

 - check whether we are making any of the eight potential mis-blinks

-- pause and consider what other interpretations might also be possible
+- pause and consider what other interpretations might be possible

 - assess which ones are more likely

 - get clearer on what outcome we want and why

 - assign resources and take actions to address our upsides and downsides

-We might still end up doing the same things and the outcome might still be the same.
-But by following this approach we get clearer on what we really want and we give ourselves a higher chance of achieving it.
+We might end up doing exactly the same things and the outcome might be the same.
+But by following this approach we get clearer on what we really want and we give ourselves a better chance of achieving it.